 Isolation of HIV‑1 from an AIDS Patient that Preferentially Infects CD8+ T lymphocytes: Evidence of CD8 as Receptor for HIV‑1.
 Nature Medicine, 7(1), 65-72, 2001

 My grandfather, who has has been practicing acupuncture for over 50 years, entrusted a family acupuncture manual to me.
 This has been accumulated by many generations.
-It includes over 30 extra-points not listed in ordinary books, and he has been passing down this knowledge and his experiences to me since I was 20 years old.
+It includes some extra-points not listed in ordinary books, and he has been passing down this knowledge and his experiences to me since I was 20 years old.

 My Acupuncture Techniques

 I listened closely and have retained this ancient knowledge from my grandfather.
 Unique points and exclusive techniques, perfected by the Zhang family tradition, are my specialities.